 For the next three years, William set up small clinics and worked in 20 different villages in Nigeria, West Africa.
 Twenty different villages also meant 20 different tribes with 20 different languages.
 But William ably rose to the occasion, even managing to set up health care systems in two of the villages.
 Feeling that he had made the most of his time in Africa, he moved back to the States.
 For the next 16 years, he worked outside of dentistry, although continuing to maintain his license.

 "I helped with many humanitarian projects in dozens of countries, setting up teams of 30-50 people from the United States to go and help the poorest of the poor," said William.
 "I typically worked in villages and places in the world that most people wouldn't go."

 After years of traveling constantly for his humanitarian efforts, William decided to retire.
 But when he phoned his good buddy Dr. Peter Hansen, who at the time was chairman of the department of removable prosthodontics at Pacific Dugoni, he was offered a job.
 Having been out of dentistry in the United States for an extended period of time, he was hesitant to accept the offer.
 However, Dr. Hansen's persistence convinced him.
-He started working in the clinic three days a week before joining the eight Group Practice Leaders and eventually moving to his current position as vice chairperson for the clinical practice strand.
+He started working in the clinic three days a week before joining the eight Group Practice Leaders and eventually serving as vice chairperson for the clinical practice strand.

 "The most exciting part of the job for me is not only working with the faculty and students, but also the challenge of the goal," says William.
 "To have a noble, worthy goal — that is to be the global leader in dental education — and to keep that vision in front of you as decisions are made to get us there...well I think it's just terrific."